LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 improve performance of certain algorithms.

-The file ``RAJA/examples/tut_matrix-multiply.cpp`` contains the complete working code for all examples described in this section.
+The file ``RAJA/examples/tut_matrix-multiply.cpp`` contains the complete working code for all examples described in this section, plus others that show a variety of ``RAJA::kernel`` execution policy types.
 It also contains a raw CUDA version of the kernel for comparison.